Saikrishna020/olist-insight-agent/README.md

 3. Add `Github_token` or `GITHUB_TOKEN` in the app secrets.
 4. Deploy the app.

-Notes:
+## Project Status
+- [x] Streamlit UI with data-source selection
+- [x] Bundled demo database for hosted deployment
+- [x] Automatic schema loading for SQLite sources
+- [x] Natural language to SQL flow
+- [x] Multi-query analysis mode
+- [ ] Direct Postgres/MySQL connection support
+- [ ] CSV upload support
+- [ ] Production auth and multi-user workspace support

+## Notes
-- The app will use the bundled Olist sample locally when `data/olist.sqlite/olist.sqlite` exists.
+- The full local Olist database is used when `data/olist.sqlite/olist.sqlite` exists.
-- For hosted deployment, the app falls back to the smaller `demo_data/olist_demo.sqlite` bundle.
+- If that database is unavailable, the app falls back to `demo_data/olist_demo.sqlite`.
-- Users can also upload their own SQLite database or point to a local SQLite file path.
+- Uploaded SQLite files are copied to a temporary local folder for inspection.

-## Status
-- [x] Stage 1 — Natural language to SQL agent (LangGraph + Olist dataset + GPT-4o)
-- [ ] Stage 2 — Auto schema generation from live database connection
-- [ ] Stage 3 — Agentic Data Analyst (autonomous multi-query investigation)